Albion: Manuscripts and forms

 The octosyllabic poem appears as a prologue to 16 out of 26 manuscripts of the Short Version of the Anglo-Norman prose Brut, which derives from Wace.
 Octosyllabic is not the only form the Anglo-Norman Des Grantz Geanz, there are five forms, the others being: the alexandrine, prose, short verse, and short prose versions.
-The Latin adaptation of the Albina story, De Origine Gigantum, appeared soon later, in the 1330s.
+The Latin adaptation of the Albina story, De Origine Gigantum, appeared soon afterwards, in the 1330s.
 It has been edited by Carey & Crick (1995), and translated by Ruth Evans (1998).

 Diocletian's daughters

 A variant tale occurs in the Middle English prose Brut (Brie ed., The Brut or the Chronicles of England 1906–1908) of the 14th century, an English rendition of the Anglo-Norman Brut deriving from Wace.
 In the Prolog of this chronicle, it was King "Dioclician" of "Surrey" (Syria), who had 33 daughters, the eldest being called "Albyne".
 The princesses are all banished to Albion after plotting to murder their husbands, where they couple with the local demons; their offspring became a race of giants.
-The chronicle asserts that during the voyage Albyne entrusted the fate of the sisters to "Appolyn," which was the god of their faith.
+The chronicle asserts that during the voyage Albyne entrusted the fate of the sisters to "Appolyn", which was the god of their faith.
 The Syrian king who was her father sounds much like a Roman emperor, though Diocletian (3rd century) would be anachronistic, and Holinshed explains this as a bungling of the legend of Danaus and his fifty daughters who founded Argos.